PennLINC/PennLINC.github.io/docs/LabHome/ProjectStages.md

 ### 3)	Conduct a literature review

-This step is skipped at one’s peril.
+This step is skipped at one's peril.
 Nothing is worse than sitting down to write a paper and then realizing only at that late stage that the question was largely answered by a study you were not aware of.
 A literature review also is critically important in sharpening hypotheses in order to maximize the potential impact of the question being asked.
 As the first author, it is important to internalize that you need to rapidly become the expert on the topic of the project—do not trust your faculty mentor to be aware of all relevant literature.
 Often the whole reason for a new project is that it is a new area that the faculty member is not an expert in.
 Try to be comprehensive at this stage, and use a reference manager to stay organized.
 Reading abstracts and examining figures is a way to rapidly get the sense of a new field.
 This broad overview is usually followed by an extremely detailed examination of the most relevant half-dozen articles.
 All literature reviews should be conducted using a reference management system.
 Many in the lab prefer Zotero.

 ### 4)	Sharpen hypotheses and outline testable predictions in an analysis plan